TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Introduction

 To develop such tooling, the requirement of accommodating a heterogeneous computational environment involving both classical and quantum processors is key.
 This computational heterogeneity suggested the need to expand TensorFlow, which is designed to distribute computations across CPUs, GPUs, and TPUs \cite{tf_whitepaper}, to also encompass quantum processing units (QPUs).
 This project has evolved into TensorFlow Quantum.
 TFQ is an integration of Cirq with TensorFlow that allows researchers and students to simulate QPUs while designing, training, and testing hybrid quantum-classical models, and eventually run the quantum portions of these models on actual quantum processors as they come online.
 A core contribution of TFQ is seamless backpropagation through combinations of classical and quantum layers in hybrid quantum-classical models.
 This allows QML researchers to directly harness the rich set of tools already available in TF and Keras.

 The remainder of this document describes TFQ and a selection of applications demonstrating some of the challenges TFQ can help tackle.
 In section \ref{sec:software_arch}, we introduce the software architecture of TFQ.
 We highlight its main features including batched circuit execution, automated expectation estimation, estimation of quantum gradients, hybrid quantum-classical automatic differentiation, and rapid model construction, all from within TensorFlow.
 We also present a simple ``Hello, World" example for binary quantum data classification on a single qubit.
 By the end of section \ref{sec:software_arch}, we expect most readers to have sufficient knowledge to begin development with TFQ.
 For readers who are interested in a more theoretical understanding of QNNs, we provide in section \ref{sec:theory} an overview of QNN models and hybrid quantum-classical backpropagation.
 For researchers interested in applying TFQ to their own projects, we provide various applications in sections \ref{sec:basic_app} and \ref{sec:advanced_applications}.
 In section \ref{sec:basic_app}, we describe hybrid quantum-classical CNNs for binary classification of quantum phases, hybrid quantum-classical ML for quantum control, and MaxCut QAOA.
-In the advanced applications section \ref{sec:advanced_applications}, we describe meta-learning for quantum approximate optimization, discuss issues with vanishing gradients and how we can overcome them by adaptive layer-wise learning schemes, Hamiltonian learning with quantum graph networks, and quantum mixed state generation via classical energy-based models.
+In the advanced applications section \ref{sec:advanced_applications}, we describe meta-learning for quantum approximate optimization, discuss issues with vanishing gradients and how we can overcome them by adaptive layer-wise learning schemes, Hamiltonian learning with quantum graph networks, quantum mixed state generation via classical energy-based models, subspace-Search variational quantum eigensolver for excited states to illustrate an integration with OpenFermion, quantum classification of quantum phase transitions, entangling quantum generative adversarial networks, and quantum reinforcement learning.

 We hope that TFQ enables the machine learning and quantum computing communities to work together more closely on important challenges and opportunities in the near-term and beyond.